 - Reinforcement learning – What action should my drone take next to not hit the tree?

-Depending on what questions you want answers for, you apply one of the five algorithms.
+Depending on what questions about machine learning you want answers for, you apply one of the five algorithms.
 It is important that your question is specific.
 You do not want your algorithm to be able to answer with a too general answer, e.g. ‘Will it rain?’.

 Read more about machine learning here.